I made a yarn seat cover for our sad little bar stool. I just can’t stop running my hands over the seat cover. It’s sooooo soft.

 For my design I marked the mesh with a black permanent marker at every fifth grid.
 I didn’t follow any specific pattern with the colors.
 I just eyeballed and said “Okay, I’ll add a fuchsia bundle nest”.
 That’s how I roll.

 The last thing to do before attaching the fabric to the stool was cut the bundle ties on the back of the mesh and add a dab of glue for extra staying power.

 I attached my finished RyaTie mesh fabric with bundles to the stool seat with a heavy duty stapler.

-Yarn Seat Cover
+Easy Yarn Project - Seat Cover

 All done and I’m patting myself on the back.
 Now I’m doing the happy dance.
 What a difference the yarn seat cover makes.
 Adding texture definitely takes kicks any project up a notch.